-- credit limits are set for all brokers and reinsurers and the Group actively monitors those credit exposures; - the Group only purchases reinsurance from reinsurers with at least an A- rating at the time cover is purchased; and a key mitigant to credit risk under the quota share agreement is the quarterly funds withheld mechanism, whereby residual credit risk exposure only occurs when the subject accident year is in a loss-making position.
+- credit limits are set for all brokers and reinsurers and the Group actively monitors those credit exposures; - reinsurance is only purchased by the Group only from reinsurers that hold a credit rating of at least A- for short tail reinsurance and the majority of long tail reinsurance to be purchased from reinsurers rated A+ or above with a maximum of 10% of the risk to be placed with reinsurers with a rating between A- and A+ rating at the time cover is purchased; and - a key mitigant to credit risk under the quota share agreement is the quarterly funds withheld mechanism, whereby residual credit risk exposure only occurs when the subject accident year is in a loss-making position.
+A similar funds withheld mechanism has been adopted for the quota share reinsurance agreement with Royal & Sun Alliance Insurance Limited in respect of the brokered commercial business entered into in Q3 2023.